 Step 2: Get Certified

-The Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) offers a Certified Ophthalmic Technician certification program that proves a technician's competency in a variety of tasks in the eyecare field.
-Technicians must pass a written multiple-choice exam as well as a skill evaluation.
-Recertification is necessary every 3 years, and requirements include a fee as well as 27 approved continuing education credits or completion of an exam.
+The Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) offers the Certified Ophthalmic Technician certification (COT) program, which proves a technician's competency in a variety of tasks in the eyecare field.
+Candidates for certification must pass a written multiple-choice exam as well as a skill evaluation.
+Recertification is necessary every 3 years.
+Requirements include a fee as well as approved continuing education credits or completion of an exam.

-The Ophthalmic Photographers' Society also administers the Certified Retinal Angiographer (CRA) and Optical Coherence Tomography (OCT-C) Imaging programs; some senior ophthalmic photographer positions prefer applicants with a CRA credential.
-In order to qualify for either credential's written exam, applicants need to submit work samples up to certain standards.
+The Ophthalmic Photographers' Society administers the Certified Retinal Angiographer (CRA) and Optical Coherence Tomography (OCT-C) programs; some employers prefer applicants with a CRA credential for senior ophthalmic photographer positions.
+To qualify for either credential's written exam, applicants need to submit work samples that are up to certain standards.